kulics/koral/book-en/document.md

 # Judgment
 The judgment statement executes the program by one or more of the set conditions, executes the specified statement when the condition is `true`, and executes the specified statement when the condition is `false`.

-We only need to use `? value {}` to declare the judgment statement and enter the corresponding area according to the following values.
+We only need to use `? expression {}` to declare the judgment statement and enter the corresponding area according to the following values.

 E.g:
 ```